 St. Joseph’s Day is FREE for Mission Preservation Society Members!
-Show your Member ID card with valid photo ID upon entry to receive free admission.
-No advance reservation or ticket(s) needed.
+Members Members can reserve their tickets beginning Wednesday, February 1 before hand to let us know they are coming.
 Become a Member today to attend St. Joseph’s Day for free!

 |Children (4 and younger)||FREE|

 * The following vouchers/promotions/offers are NOT valid for entry on St. Joseph’s Day: Complimentary Admission Guest Passes, Members $9 guest tickets, CertifiKID, Gold Star, Groupon and Travel Zoo.

 Ticket sales are final.
 Mission San Juan Capistrano is a 501 (c)(3) non-profit organization.
 It requires immense effort and administration to process ticket orders.
 We are unable to accommodate refunds or exchanges.
 Thank you for your understanding.

 Should there be conditions related to weather, rain, emergency or other conditions beyond control of Mission staff that should necessitate cancellation of the event, tickets will not be refunded.
 Please consider the cost of your tickets a charitable donation in support of Mission San Juan Capistrano, historic California landmark #200 and 501 (c)(3) non-profit organization #95-1904079.

 “When the Swallows Come Back to Capistrano” Performed by Recording Artist, Renee Bondi

 With Mariachi Tapatio de Los Angeles

 History of St. Joseph’s Day and Return of the Swallows Celebration